Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 background.][portrait]

 I'm a PhD student at the Stanford University Department of Computer Science.
-I'm interested in computer systems (especially operating systems) and robotics, as well as the intersection of computer science and other subjects (i.e., the arts).
+I'm interested in computer systems and networking, especially operating systems.
+I also like using computer science to support/enable other subjects (e.g., [Stagecast][stagecast] for theatre and [Proleptic][proleptic] for music).

 Outside of school, I'm also interested in analog and digital photography, playing the piano, and learning languages.